 As you may have seen, I am currently really enjoying a course on Dynamic Systems and Chaos run by Santa Fe Institute (see Thoughts on Santa Fe’s new MOOC – Introduction to Dynamical Systems and Chaos).
 The most recent module has been about bifurcation, and this has been explored via a very simple logistics equation:

 In this article I am not going to explain what the equation represents in detail and will assume that those of you who have already explored chaotic systems to some degree are already acquainted with it.
 However, before we can really look at bifurcation, we first need to look at what happens to this when we iterate the function over time.
 In the examples below, x will vary between 0 and 1, and r will vary between 0 and 4.
-The software I will be using comes from Santa Fe, and is used extensively as part of the course materials (full details are at the end of this article).
+The software I will be using comes from Santa Fe, and is used extensively as part of the course materials.
+You can access it via this link: Logistic Equation: Time Series Plots.

 In this first example we will set x to be 0.2 at time = 0, and r will be 2.8.
 When we iterate just a few times, we find that f(x) oscillates slightly, and then settles down to a final value (0.64286).
 What this means is that when we plug x=0.64286 into the equation, we get 0.64286 out.